Chenyt-Dev/coding/AAA_No_Categories_201-300.md

 ### 218. The Skyline Problem
 * Split the buildings to begins and ends.
 The idea is to record the heights using pq and only put into result list if the highest height changes.

+### 219. Contains Duplicate II
+* Used a set.
+Not need the exact distance.